 I don’t have enough time to go to life coaching sessions.

-If your job is interfering with your ability to socialize with friends, meet a potential partner or take care of yourself by going to the gym, things aren’t going to change unless you work toward cultivating a healthy work-life balance.
-By meeting with a life coach, you’ll be taking a positive step in the right direction.
-You won’t have to come to my office, either – we can meet by phone or through Skype.
-If you’re in the mood for something a bit more fun, we can also do walk-and-talk therapy- a new type of therapy where we walk instead of sit in an office, or even meet for coffee.
+If your job interferes with your ability to socialize with friends, meet a potential partner or take care of yourself by going to the gym, things aren’t going to change unless you work toward cultivating a healthy work-life balance.
+By meeting with an online life coach in New York, you’ll be taking a positive step in the right direction.
+You won’t have to come to the office, either – we will meet by phone or through a face-to-face platform such as Zoom.
+You can be on a walk or out and about!
+We support whatever works for you.

 I don’t think life coaching can help me.